 Since then, thousands of claims have been made relating to Beaufort.

-If you had a SIPP pension with them, or had a SIPP elsewhere but investments with Beaufort, our case assessors are particularly interested in speaking to you for a FREE initial assessment to see if you can make a claim on a No Win – No Fee* basis.
+If you had a SIPP pension with them, or had a SIPP elsewhere but investments with Beaufort, our case assessors are particularly interested in speaking to you for a FREE initial assessment to see if you can make a claim.

-Several financial advisers and the FSCS have been paying out compensation for having been mis-sold Beaufort Securities investments via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim on a No Win – No Fee* basis.
+Several financial advisers and the FSCS have been paying out compensation for having been mis-sold Beaufort Securities investments via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim.

 Then you may have been mis-sold, and you could be able to make a claim for negligent SIPP advice.Speak with an expert